raghulk/raghulk/README.md

 - 👋 Hi, I’m Raghul Krishnan, I live in Rochester, NY
-- 👀 I’m interested in full-stack web development.
+- 👀 I’m interested in full-stack web development and android app development.
-- I have worked on various full-stack web technolgies such as React Native, Expo, AngularJS, Java Spring, MongoDB, MySQL, PHP, jQuery and some experience in Kotlin, C#, AWS, and Flask apps as well.
+- I have worked on various full-stack web and android technolgies such as React Native, Expo, AngularJS, Native Android, Kotlin, Java Spring, MongoDB, MySQL, PHP, jQuery and some experience in C#, AWS, and Flask apps as well.
-- 🌱 I’m currently learning PHP and also working on a project with PHP and Wordpress backend
 - 📫 How to reach me raghul.sathya@gmail.com